3 Days In Rome | A Perfect Family Itinerary In Italy

 The best things to do in Rome with kids include exploring the Colosseum and Roman Forum, stepping into the smallest country in the world, the Vatican City, visiting Piazza Nova and tossing a coin into the Trevi Fountain.
 Kids will be doubly happy if it’s all done while licking a traditional Gelato!

-Rome certainly captured our hearts and we’re sure it will capture yours too!
+Rome certainly captured our hearts, and we’re sure it will capture yours, too!
 It is an enchanting city that will leave you with memories of its culture and timeless wonders.
-Its unique blend of ancient ruins and Renaissance masterpieces, makes this a true ‘must-see’ destination.
+Its unique blend of ancient ruins and Renaissance masterpieces makes this a must-see destination.

 Visit late Spring or Autumn for the perfect weather and crowd combination.